 When these feelings persist − but don't seem to have a cause that justifies them − and interfere with the ability to lead and enjoy everyday life, then it’s a good idea to talk to a doctor or other health professional about any possible mental health problem that mignt need attention.

-Mental illness includes a wide range of conditions that affect how we feel and think.
+Mental health issues includes a wide range of conditions that affect how we feel and think.
 Most of these are first experienced in the late teens or early twenties, but may only emerge later in life.

-Like many physical illnesses, mental illnesses are thought to arise from the interaction of genetic vulnerability and stresses in life.
+Like many physical illnesses, mental health issues are thought to arise from the interaction of genetic vulnerability and stresses in life.

-Mental illnesses includes the more common conditons such as Anxiety and Depressive disorders, as well as the far less common but often more severe conditions such as Schizophrenia and other forms of psychotic illness.
+Mental health issues includes the more common conditons such as Anxiety and Depressive disorders, as well as the far less common but often more severe conditions such as Schizophrenia and other forms of psychotic illness.
 Many are also affected by psychological conditions, such as Borderline personality disorder, for example.

-Mental illnesses vary in how long they affect people: sometimes a single episode, sometimes a lifelong condition.
+Mental health issues vary in how long they affect people: sometimes a single episode, sometimes a lifelong condition.

-Mental illnesses vary in severity: sometimes transitory, sometimes causing psychosocial disabilty requiring long-term support.
+Mental health issues vary in severity: sometimes transitory, sometimes causing psychosocial disability requiring long-term support.

 Thankfully, there are effective treatments and support which help most people affected to manage or even eliminate symptoms.
 These are not always easy to access however, especially for people living in regional and rural areas.
 Everyone affected, no matter to what degree, can be helped to recover as well as they can and lead a fulfilling life.

-Treatments for mental illness are generally very effective, when people receive optimal treatment.
+Treatments for mental health issues are generally very effective, when people receive optimal treatment.